mathlover777/cdk-demo/README.md

 ## Environment Configuration

-The project uses a two-tier configuration system. **Never commit your actual environment files to git** - they contain sensitive information.
+The project uses a two-tier configuration system with support for multiple stacks. **Never commit your actual environment files to git** - they contain sensitive information.

 ### Setup Environment Files